JamesSkemp/words/content/post/using-the-templates-next-planned-article.md

 +++
-title = "Using the templates - next planned article" summary = "The next article I'll be writing will be on using templates to create a basic Web site." draft = false comments = true date = "2006-04-01T09:48:00-06:00"
+title = "Using the templates - next planned article" description = "The next article I'll be writing will be on using templates to create a basic Web site." draft = false comments = true date = "2006-04-01T09:48:00-06:00"